 No matter which structure you select, you might also determine that your venture will benefit from using a “doing business as” (DBA) name.
+Also called an assumed name, fictitious business name, or trade name, DBA names are typically used when you want to use multiple names for one business, or if you are a sole proprietor wanting to be recognized as something other than your legal name.
 Although not a legal entity, many business owners find that it’s a useful marketing tool for certain endeavors.

 Read on to learn everything you need to know about establishing a DBA name in New Hampshire.
 This guide will assist business owners as they determine whether adopting a DBA name makes sense for them.
-We’ll walk you through the process of registering a DBA name, the benefits that come with it, and how to maintain it.
+We’ll walk you through the process of registering a DBA name, the benefits that come with it, how to maintain it, and how we can help make the process easier.

 A DBA name isn’t a requirement of doing business, but many entrepreneurs and business owners find that it benefits their companies.
 Although it doesn’t create a separate legal entity from your existing business, it allows you to establish a strong identity for specific product lines or separate but related initiatives.